 These are just two of the exercises that we include in our online, seven-week Osgood Schlatter Disease Treatment Program.
 The exercises prescribed in the program are safe, effective and scientifically proven to be reduce knee pain and heal Osgood Schlatter Disease.
 And the best bit yet, is that they have the added benefit of making athletes stronger, faster and more resistant to future injuries.

-Osgood Strength Training Myths:
+Osgood Strength Training & Exercise Myths

 I want to cover the most common question people have when it comes to strength training exercises for Osgood Schlatters, especially when being done by children and teenagers.